-Is organismic agency genuinely ‘real’ or just a fiction?
-In this paper I worked together with Philippe Huneman to identify a "Kantian" approach to this issue: attributing agency to organisms is not a merely a heuristic or predictive tool, nor is it to be taken literally in the way we attribute physical properties such as mass or acceleration.
-Rather, it is an inevitable consequence of our own rational capacity: as long as we are rational agents ourselves, we cannot avoid seeing agency in organisms.
+Is organismic agency genuinely ‘real’ or just a useful fiction?
+There can be a third way: agency is an inevitable consequence of our own rational capacity.
+As long as we are rational agents ourselves, we cannot avoid seeing agency in organisms.
 Published in In Natural Born Monads: On the Metaphysics of Organisms and Human Individuals, edited by Andrea Altobrando and Pierfrancesco Biasetti.
 Berlin: De Gruyter.

 ENVIRONMENTAL NOVELTY DISTINGUISHES AGENTIAL FROM SELECTIVE EXPLANATIONS